whitkirkchurch/include-churchsuite-events/readme.txt

 * `show_years`: If set to `always`, will always show the year in each date.
 If set to `different`, will only show years in dates where they are not the current year.
 Defaults to false.
 * `show_end_times`: Display the time an event is scheduled to end.
 Defaults to false.
 * `show_locations`: Display details of an event's location.
 Defaults to false.
-* `show_descriptions`: Display and event's description if given.
+* `show_descriptions`: Display an event's description if present.
+Defaults to true.
+* `show_images`: Display an event's image if present.
 Defaults to true.
 * `exclude_categories`: A comma-delimited list of category IDs to exclude from the output.
 Defaults to an empty array.

 == Changelog ==